bankung7/42_webserv/README.md

 ```
 int epoll_wait(int epfd, struct epoll_event *events, int max_events, int timeout);
 ```
-It waits for any of the event registered for with epoll_ctl, until at least one occurs or the time out elapses.
-Returns the occurede events in 'events' up to max_events at once. 'max_events' is the maximum number of 'epoll_event' fd to be monitored.
-In most case, max_events is set to the value of the sizeof '*event' arguments.
+It waits for I/O events on the watch set, blocking the calling thread until one or more events are detected.
 EPOLLIN : file is available for read operations;
 EPOLLOUT : file is available for write operations;
 EPOLLERR : error condition happened on the fd;